willegetz/willegetz.github.io/sqlPass/passSummit2018/sessions/Nov07/identifyingAndRemedyingBadCode.md

 T* SQL Sentry Plan Explorer

 I Use of Approvals Entity Framework/NHibernate can help devs and DBAs.
 This testing tool will capture the generated TSQL output by these ORMs
+- \* Create a sample application demonstrating the use of Approvals with EF and NHibernate

 !
 Demonstrate what the result of Approvals EF/NHibernate looks like